FirstEverTech/Universal-Intel-Chipset-Updater/README.md

 - Comprehensive pre-installation checks

 <a id="will-this-update-all-my-intel-drivers"></a>
-### 🔄 16.2 Will this update all my Intel drivers?
+### 🔄 15.2 Will this update all my Intel drivers?
 This tool specifically updates chipset INF files.
 It does not update GPU, network, or other device drivers.
 <a id="what-are-the-risks"></a>
-### ⚠️ 16.3 What are the risks?
+### ⚠️ 15.3 What are the risks?
 As with any system modification, there's a small risk of temporary system instability.
 The automated restore point minimizes this risk significantly.
 <a id="where-are-files-downloaded"></a>
-### 💾 16.4 Where are files downloaded?
+### 💾 15.4 Where are files downloaded?
-Files are temporarily stored in `C:\Windows\Temp\IntelChipset\` and automatically cleaned up after installation.
+Files are temporarily stored in `%SystemRoot%\Temp\IntelChipset\` and automatically cleaned up after installation.
 <a id="what-if-something-goes-wrong"></a>
-### 🔧 16.5 What if something goes wrong?
+### 🔧 15.5 What if something goes wrong?
 The tool creates a system restore point before making changes.
 You can also check detailed logs in the temp directory.
 <a id="how-does-the-automatic-update-check-work"></a>
-### 🔄 16.6 How does the automatic update check work?
+### 🔄 15.6 How does the automatic update check work?
 The tool compares your current version with the latest version on GitHub.
 If a newer version is available, it offers to download it directly to your Downloads folder with full verification.
 <a id="what-does-self-hash-verification-do"></a>
-### 🔒 16.7 What does self-hash verification do?
+### 🔒 15.7 What does self-hash verification do?
 Before execution, the tool calculates its own SHA-256 hash and compares it with the official hash from GitHub.
 This ensures the file hasn't been modified, corrupted, or tampered with.
 <a id="how-are-updates-notified"></a>
-### 📧 16.8 How are updates notified?
+### 📧 15.8 How are updates notified?
 The tool automatically checks for updates on each run and clearly notifies you if a newer version is available, with options to continue or update.
 <a id="why-is-the-certificate-not-trusted"></a>
-### 🏷️ 16.9 Why is the certificate "not trusted"?
+### 🏷️ 15.9 Why is the certificate "not trusted"?
-The FirstEver.tech certificate is self-signed for project authenticity.
-Public trust requires expensive commercial certificates, but the included certificate allows verification of file origin.
+The FirstEver.tech certificate is self-signed.
+A commercial Code Signing certificate would eliminate the SmartScreen warning, but it isn't necessary here — the PowerShell script (`universal-intel-chipset-updater.ps1`) is the authoritative source of the tool.
+Its SHA-256 hash is published on GitHub and verified automatically on every run, providing the same level of integrity assurance as a paid certificate.
+The SFX executable is a convenience wrapper for end users; its contents are the same verified PS1 script.

 [↑ Back to top](#top)

 <a id="intel-platform-support"></a>
-## 💻 **17.
+## 💻 **16.
 Intel Platform Support**

 | Generation | Code Name | Status | Notes |
 |------------|-----------|--------|-------|